max-pub/EpiSeq/README.md

 it would be filtered out by a "row = 51%" setting or above.

 ### columns
-"allele 2" as only 33% correctly deciphered values, "column = 34%" would remove that column
+"allele 2" as only 33% correctly decoded values, "column = 34%" would remove that column from further processing